amanmadov/msin616-final-project/README.md

 ### Query 5

 For each quarter of the current year, for each branch list the total amount of books that have been borrowed in that quarter.
 The first quarter is months Jan, Feb, Mar.
-The second quarter is months Apr , May , June etc. List the amounts for each of these quarters, on the same row.
+The second quarter is months Apr, May, June etc.
+List the amounts for each of these quarters, on the same row.

 <br/>